babel-publishing/manifolder/code/README.md

 [How to Contribute to Open Source | Open Source Guides](https://opensource.guide/how-to-contribute/) - has the "Anatomy of an open source project" section, on the crucial files, as well as the structure (Author, Owner, Maintainers, Contributors, Community Members)

 [FOSSmarks](http://fossmarks.org) is a good source for understanding TRADEMARKS in a free and open-source domain

-## github.io (web)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/avlab/avlab.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.